parente/tott/doc/setup.rst

 VirtualBox
 ----------

-VirtualBox_ is an open source virtualizer, an application that can run entire operating systems within their own virtual machines.
+VirtualBox_ is an open source virtualizer, an application that can run an entire operating system within its own virtual machine.
 For instance, you can create a virtual machine running Ubuntu Linux and bring up that machine right on your Windows 7 desktop.
-There are `many interesting uses and advantages of virtual machines <http://en.wikipedia.org/wiki/Virtualization>`_, two of which we'll heavily benefit from:
+There are `many interesting uses and advantages of virtual machines <http://en.wikipedia.org/wiki/Virtualization>`_, two of which will benefit us greatly:

 1. A common, consistent environment for running code and tools
 2. The ability to "reset-to-zero" at any time